anas1412/notes/content/docs/14-thinking-paradigms-and-mental-models.md

 Early in my trading career, I was intensely outcome-oriented and dualistic.
 Every trade was either a "win" or a "loss," and my self-worth was tied to the outcome.
 A losing streak felt like a personal failure, leading to frustration and impulsive decisions.
 I was constantly chasing the "perfect" trade, and any deviation from my expected profit was a source of immense stress.
 It was only when I shifted to a process-oriented and probabilistic mindset that my trading transformed.
 I began to focus on the quality of my analysis and execution (the process), understanding that individual trade outcomes were simply probabilities playing out over time.
 A losing trade became data, not a personal failing.
 This shift allowed me to detach from the emotional rollercoaster of short-term results and focus on the long-term journey of consistent improvement.

-In this complex and often chaotic world of trading, mental models became indispensable.
-I remember a period where I was constantly chasing every market signal, feeling overwhelmed by information.
-Applying the **80/20 Principle** helped me realize that only a few key market indicators and patterns truly mattered, allowing me to filter out noise and focus my analysis.
 When I faced significant losses, instead of just trying harder, I used **Inversion**: "What did I do that *guaranteed* this loss?"
-This led me to identify and eliminate self-sabotaging behaviors. **First-principles thinking** allowed me to deconstruct complex market movements into their fundamental supply and demand dynamics, rather than relying on conventional wisdom.
-And perhaps most importantly, understanding my **Circle of Competence** taught me when to stay out of the market, when to admit I didn't understand a situation, saving me from countless costly mistakes.
+This led me to identify and eliminate self-sabotaging behaviors. **First-principles thinking** allowed me to deconstruct complex market movements into liquidity seeking algorithm, rather than relying on conventional wisdom.
+And perhaps most importantly, understanding my **Circle of Competence** taught me when to stay out of the market, when to admit I didn't understand where the price is going, and only trading the nasdaq and the gold market, saving me from countless costly mistakes.
 These models transformed my approach from reactive to strategic, empowering me to navigate uncertainty with greater clarity.

 ### Cultivating Your Cognitive Toolkit